Heftia: The Next Generation of Haskell Effects Management - Part 1.1

 Semantic Soundness

-Unsound semantics that occur when combining higher-order effects with algebraic effects (delimited continuations) in effect libraries
+Controversial behaviors that occur when combining higher-order effects with algebraic effects (delimited continuations) in existing effect libraries2

 -